-Certain characteristics must be met for a hosting solution to be considered ”managed,” – the full extent of which may vary depending on the type of hosting (i.e. WordPress, Shared, VPS, or Cloud).
-However, these characteristics describe the software managing the hosting solution – and its performance:
+Certain characteristics must be met for a hosting solution to be considered ”managed,” – the full extent of which may vary depending on the type of hosting (i.e. WordPress, Grid, VPS, or Cloud).
+However, these characteristics describe the software managing the hosting solution and its performance:

-- Media Temple manages and patches the shared platform’s underlying OS so all customers benefit.
+- Media Temple manages and patches the shared platform’s underlying OS (e.g. CentOS)

-As said earlier, the definition of “managed” hosting may be met in a slightly different way or include more elements, depending on the type of hosting solution.
-For example, the generally accepted definition of Managed WordPress includes the aforementioned bullet points: plus 1) multiple tiers of caching (architecture), and 2) a set of developer-friendly tools (software).
-Thus, when it came to our Managed WordPress solution, we made sure it included two tiers of caching (Varnish and Memcached), and developer tools like WP-CLI, SSH, FTP, as well as site cloning and staging.
+Depending on the type of hosting solution, the definition of “managed” hosting may be satisfied in a slightly different way and may include more features.
+For example, the generally accepted definition of Managed WordPress includes the aforementioned bullet points plus multiple tiers of caching (architecture), and a set of developer-friendly tools (software).
+By example, Media Temple’s Managed WordPress offering includes four layers of caching — Varnish, Memcached, PHP APC, and storage L2 caching to maximize performance by minimizing calls to the disks — and developer tools like WP-CLI, SSH, FTP, as well as site staging.

-Hopefully, this post helps clarify any confusion regarding managed hosting.
-To recap, “managed” is really about managing the server through software.
-While Media Temple automates this, some companies may do this manually and include (or exclude) some other facets of system administration such as configuration, performance tuning, to name a few.
+In sum, “managed” hosting is really about managing the server through software.
+While Media Temple automates this, some companies may do this manually and include (or exclude) some other facets of system administration such as configuration and performance tuning.
 Look carefully and make sure you are picking the right solutions for your business needs.
-In our case, we use “fully managed” to articulate all of the elements of software management AND the hands-on support of CloudTech for additional SysAdmin activity (such as configuration and performance tuning).